0xd4y/AWSealion/README.md

 ![image](https://user-images.githubusercontent.com/77868212/190281101-e00fbf93-d431-4f24-a4ee-ae4bce51e750.png)

-## How User-Agent Manipulation Works within AWSealion
+## User-Agent Manipulation Within AWSealion
 The user agent is determined by the `session.py` file in the `botocore` package.
 By modifying the `session.py` file to read the user agent from a txt file on the local system, it is possible to change one's AWS API user agent.
 This allows the user to stay stealthy even when conducting API calls from a pentesting distro, therefore bypassing GuardDuty's `Pentest:` findings.
 AWSealion is configured to retrieve user agent information from `~/.awsealion/user-agent.txt`.
 The data in this user-agent file is constantly updated depending on the user agent set for the profile making the call, or the currently set engagement.